Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 167
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 167/Newspaper reports from 1882

 No. 10 - Boulevard vu d'en haut.